macchina/arduino-boards-sam/README.md

 > https://macchina.github.io/package_macchina_index.json

-Then select "Board Manager" under Tools -> Boards, and install "M2 by Macchina".
+Then select "Board Manager" under Tools -> Boards, and install "Macchina M2 by Macchina".

 You should now have "Macchina M2" to in your Tools -> Boards menu in the Arduino IDE.